bb00S/Weather-App-CS/README.md

 ## Features
 Current Weather: Get real-time weather updates for any location worldwide.
-Forecast: View the weather forecast for the next few days.

 Customization: Easily configure settings to suit your preferences.
 ## How to Use